pbnath/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ```

 Create HAProxy configuration to listen on API server port on this host and distribute requests evently to the two controlplane nodes.

+We configure it to operate as a [layer 4](https://en.wikipedia.org/wiki/Transport_layer) loadbalancer (using `mode tcp`), which means it forwards any traffic directly to the backends without doing anything like [SSL offloading](https://ssl2buy.com/wiki/ssl-offloading).

 ```bash
 cat <<EOF | sudo tee /etc/haproxy/haproxy.cfg